KoanOps/ML/README.md

 <pre><code>pip install pandas</code></pre>

 <h3>Configuration</h3>
 This backtesting script uses price data from a CSV file located at data.csv.
 This file should be placed in the same directory as the script.
-You may update the price data using any raw data from price charts.
+You may update the price data using raw data from price charts.

 <h3>Usage</h3>
 <p>To use, simply run the <code>bot.py</code> script:</p>